The Hotel Britomart is officially OPEN and we are officially OBSESSED

 That comes to mind with a lot of different crafts because there are a lot of people, whether it’s hairdressers or architects who, maybe if they’re all about winning awards, they don’t consider the consumer experience as much as they do the industry perception.
 It’s one thing to have your own industry applaud you but it’s a whole other to have the world appreciate what you’ve created.
 It seems, that for Cheshire Architects, it’s more important to have everyone appreciate what you’ve created.

-Adam: That’s so cool though because, I imagine, that wouldn’t necessarily be how you’re taught nowadays.
+That’s cool though because, I imagine, that wouldn’t necessarily be how you’re taught nowadays.
 You’d learn 3D first.

 The Hotel Britomart hosts 99 timber-lined guest rooms and five luxurious Landing Suites, three of which boast lush sky gardens.